 Jessica is a writer and translator born in Jakarta, Indonesia.
 She lives in London, graduated with a BA from Bristol University in English and is now studying a Publishing MA at UCL.
+She published and launched her poetry collection Moon Petals at the Ubud Writers and Readers festival in 2017.

 Part of the Meet the Translator series.